Last month Bidsketch had the biggest increase in revenue it’s ever had.

 Problem #2: Both plans include every feature.

 Problem #3: Plan limits.
-Most everything is unlimited and the few limits placed on the Basic plan don’t incentivise upgrades (except for the user limit).
+The Premium plan had unlimited proposals, clients, and users.
+Most everything is unlimited and the few limits placed on the Basic plan don’t incentivize upgrades (except for the user limit).

 Problem #4: Complete lack of customer segmentation.
-Basically, these plans weren’t designed to ensure customers that received more value from using Bidsketch were appropriately charged.
+Basically, these plans weren’t designed to ensure customers that received more value from using proposal software were appropriately charged.

 So before thinking about price, I had to restructure my plans to eliminate these problems.
 This meant that I first needed to identify my customer segments properly.